 Moving with the times.

-The product range is adapted to the new century.
-Gaggenau takes on a pioneering role with a range of innovative products, including coal and gas-fired stoves and even bicycles.
+The product range adapts to the new century.
+Gaggenau takes on a pioneering role with a range of innovative products, including coal and gas-fired stoves, but also bicycles.
 By 1908, Gaggenau has sold a total of 250,000 "Badenia" bicycles.

 When Dr. Otto von Blanquet takes over the reins, the company shifts its focus to coal and gas-fired stoves and produces its first electric stoves, making cooking safer and more convenient.

 Success proves Gaggenau's undoing: In 1944, almost all its locations are destroyed by bombing.
 Following the currency reform, Gaggenau begins to produce innovative ovens, which are very economical in the burning of natural gas and coal.
 Electric ovens are also manufactured for the first time, with 180 employees involved in producing the "Favorit" and "Futura" models.

 The advent of

 Georg von Blanquet becomes a driving force in the company.
 Inspired by his passion for cooking, he is fascinated by the then revolutionary idea of a custom-designed fitted kitchen with sophisticated appliances in a timeless design.
 In the same year, the world's first built-in appliances appear - a built-in eye level oven, a separate cooktop and the first ventilation appliance.

 Forerunner of a

 Gaggenau presents the first 28 cm wide Vario cooktops with top-mounted control knobs - a forerunner of the now classic advanced Vario cooktops series with perfectly specialised and combinable appliances.